shyukri/ceph/doc/radosgw/dynamicresharding.rst

 Object Expirer fixes
 --------------------

-Objects subject to Swift object expiration on older clusters may have been dropped from the log pool and never deleted after the bucket was resharded.
-This would happen if their expiration time was before the cluster was upgraded, but if their expiration was after the upgrade the objects would be correctly handled.
-To manage these expire-stale objects, radosgw-admin provides two subcommands.
+Similar to the Lifecycle fixes, swift object expiry on resharded buckets on older clusters that had an expiry time before the cluster was upgraded with fixes will have dropped entries off the log pool and no longer deleted the object.
+While object expiry for dates in the future will be handled correctly by an upgraded RGW, for objects where delete_at times are in the past and still present in the cluster can be found out and deleted with the following commands.

 Listing: